1959 Nepalese general election: Results

 Only four parties secured the designation of 'National party' in accordance with the Election Act of Nepal 1959.
 The party presidents of eight of the nine parties failed to win a seat, with Nepali Congress Bishweshwar Prasad Koirala the only party president to be elected, winning in constituency No. 32 (Morang South Biratnagar West).
 Nepali Congress leader Subarna Shamsher Rana contested three constituencies (No. 52 (Bara Parsa, Central North), constituency No. 53 (Bara, East Parsa) and constituency No. 91 (Gulmi, South-West)) and won them all.
 Another Nepal Congress leader Surya Prasad Upadhyaya contested two constituencies (constituency No. 5 (Kathmandu Valley) and constituency No. 14 (Ramechhap, South)) but was defeated in both.

 Gorkha Parishad president Randhir Subba was defeated in constituency No. 26 Dhankuta.
 Tarai Congress president Vedananda Jha lost in constituency No. 39 Siraha.
 Communist Party of Nepal General Secretary Keshar Jung Rayamajhi was defeated in Palpa Constituency No. 93.
 Democratic General Assembly president Ranganath Sharma was also defeated in Kathmandu Constituency No. 5.
-Dilliraman Regmi of the Nepali Rastriya Congress and Bhadrakali Mishra of Nepal Praja Parishad (Mishra) were also defeated.
+Dilli Raman Regmi of the Nepali National Congress and Bhadrakali Mishra of Nepal Praja Parishad (Mishra) were also defeated.
 Tanka Prasad Acharya was defeated in from Kathmandu Constituency No. 5.